koshillary/CV/README.md

 ## Experience

-1. **Sales**: Completed a six-month sales contract with a commercial bank, attaining 89 percent of targeted sales performance.
+1. **Sales Executive**: Completed a six-month sales contract with a commercial bank, attaining 89 percent of targeted sales performance.
 2. **Analyst**: Been a freelance analyst assisting clients via digital marketplaces such as [Fiverr.com] complete various types of analyses, including:
   - Financial (stock/ratio) analysis
   - Statistical Analysis and Machine Learning
   - Visualizations using Tableau, R, Excel
   - Forecasting and optimization
   - Modeling and estimation using SPSS, Stata, R, Excel, and JMP.
 Learning Python and SAS, too.
-3. **Clerk**: Held short clerical positions with Kenya National Bureau of Statistics, Electoral Commission, and A Commercial Bank during a Rights Issue project.
+3. **Clerk**: Held short clerical positions with _Kenya National Bureau of Statistics, Electoral Commission_, and a Commercial Bank for a Rights Issue project.

 `These roles and trainings have equipped me with various competencies and skills, including`
 - Team work, Interpersonal and communication skills